|

 Dave Martin, directed by Rodney Bennett

-The Doctor agrees to transmat down to Earth to make sure everything is
+the time travellers transmat down to Earth to make sure the matter

 |